linkerd/website/linkerd.io/content/2/tasks/customize-install.md

 +++

-Instead of forking the Linkerd install and upgrade process, [Kustomize](https://kustomize.io/) can be used to patch the resource YAML in a consistent way.
+Instead of forking the Linkerd install and upgrade process, [Kustomize](https://kustomize.io/) can be used to patch the output of `linkerd install`  in a consistent way.
 This allows customization of the install to add functionality specific to installations.

 To get started, save the output of `install` to a YAML file.
 This will be the base resource that Kustomize uses to patch and generate what is added to your